 Avian flu is devastating farms in California's 'Egg Basket' as outbreaks roil poultry industry

-A year after the bird flu led to record egg prices and widespread shortages, the disease known as highly pathogenic avian influenza is wreaking havoc on California poultry farms
+A year ago the bird flu led to record egg prices and widespread shortages.

 PETALUMA, Calif. -- Last month, Mike Weber got the news every poultry farmer fears: His chickens tested positive for avian flu.